Alan Fox is an Professor of Asian and Comparative

 Professor of the Year by the Carnegie Foundation for Advancement of Teaching

 and the Council for the Advancement and Support of Education.
 In 2008 he was named a finalist for the National Inspiring Integrity Award, and in 2012 He was named a Teaching Fellow by the American Association of Philosophy Teachers.
-He is a former director of the University Honors Program, and is presently serving as Director of the Master of Arts in Liberal Studies Program, as well as advisor to the undergraduate Religious Studies Minor..
+He is a former director of both the University Honors Program and the Master of Arts in Liberal Studies Program, as well as advisor to the undergraduate Religious Studies Minor..
 He has published on Buddhism and Chinese Philosophy.
 His research is

 currently focused on Philosophical Daoism.